awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/iam-role.md

 **Note**
 When you [enable Amazon S3 default encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html#bucket-encryption-how-to-set-up), Amazon S3 automatically encrypts your objects as you upload them\.
 You can optionally choose to use AWS Key Management Service \(KMS\) to manage the master key\.
 This is called SSE\-KMS encryption\.
 If you enable SSE\-KMS default encryption on the buckets that hold your AWS Elemental MediaConvert input or output files, you must also [add inline policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policies-console) to this MediaConvert role\.
 Otherwise, MediaConvert can't read your input files or write your output files\.
 Grant these permissions:
-If your input bucket has SSE\-KMS default encryption, grant `kms:Decrypt` If your output bucket has SSE\-KMS default encryption, grant `kms:GenerateDataKey` This [example inline policy](example-inline-policy-kms-decrypt-generatedatakey.md) grants both permissions\.
+If your input bucket has SSE\-KMS default encryption, grant `kms:Decrypt`\.
+If your output bucket has SSE\-KMS default encryption, grant `kms:GenerateDataKey`\.
+This [example inline policy](example-inline-policy-kms-decrypt-generatedatakey.md) grants both permissions\.